InesLBreda/MachineLearning/Assignment.md

 # Summary:
 This assignment aims to develop a model that can predict if a barbell lift is being well executed or not.
 The data includes sensor measurements located in the belt, the forearm, the arm and the dumbell of 6 individuals.
 Each of the 6 individuals performed barbell lifts in 5 different ways, 1 in a correct manner (class A), and 4 in an incorrect manner (class B, C, D and E).
-The training data includes 19622 observations of 159 variables, whereas the testing data includes 20 observations of 159 variables.
+The model further described below classifies the barbell lifts with an accuracy of 0.99.

 # Packages and data

-## Cleaning and treating both training and test data
+## Cleaning and treating data

 ```r
 #import data